NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 ways to define this multi-objective and multi-wavelength optimization.
-The approach taken here is *worst-case* optimization whereby we minimize the maximum (the worst case) of $R$ and $1-T$ across all six wavelengths (in the O-band for telecommunications).
+The approach taken here is *worst-case* optimization whereby we minimize the maximum (the worst case) of $R$ and $1-T$ across six wavelengths in the $O$-band for telecommunications.
 This is known as *minimax* optimization.
-The mode has $E_z$ polarization given a 2D cell in the $xy$ plane.
+The fundamental mode launched from the input port has $E_z$ polarization given a 2D cell in the $xy$ plane.

 The challenge with minimax optimization is that the $\max$ objective function is not everywhere differentiable.
 This property would seem to